SharpDevOps10/-Methodologies_Lab2/README.md

-# Markdown to HTML converter
+# Markdown to HTML & ANSI converter

 This is a tool for converting Markdown text format into HTML.
 The core functionality includes handling various tags such as bold text (**), monospaced text (`), and italic text (_).
 In addition, processing of code blocks using